ArchiDog1998/SimpleGrasshopper/README.md

 If you want to use some other Parameter with your parameter, please use `ParamAttribute`.

-One more thing, for the angle parameter, is the `AngleAttribute`!
+For the angle parameter, is the `AngleAttribute`!

+For the geometry parameter, if you want to hide it, please use `HiddenAttribute`!

 ```c#
 using SimpleGrasshopper.Attributes;